 The EMC acts as a technical advisory committee to, and receives oversight from, the Board to develop and implement an effectiveness monitoring program that can provide an active feedback loop to policymakers, managers, agencies, and the public.
 The EMC provides input to the Board to ensure a scientific-based monitoring effort is used to comply with the reporting requirements of AB 1492 and evaluates the effectiveness of the CA FPRs and other forestry-related laws and regulations related to water quality, aquatic habitat, and wildlife habitats.
 The EMC then takes this analysis and presents findings in a formal adaptive management format to inform the Board in its future policy development.
+The adaptive management process is described in detail in the EMC’s Strategic Plan (EMC 2022), which is updated on a bi-annual basis.

-Goals:
+Goals

-Establish a collaborative, transparent, and science-based monitoring effort and process-based understanding of the effectiveness of the CA FPRs and other forestry-related laws and regulations on maintaining or enhancing water quality, aquatic habitat, and wildlife habitats.
-The EMC will:
+The EMC aims to establish a collaborative, transparent, and science-based monitoring effort and process-based understanding of the effectiveness of the CA FPRs and other forestry-related laws and regulations on maintaining or enhancing water quality, aquatic habitat, and wildlife habitats.
+To that end, the EMC will:

 Provide a framework and support to comply with the reporting requirements of AB 1492;

-Support an adaptive management process by providing feedback to the Board regarding CA FPRs effectiveness;
+Support an adaptive management process by providing feedback to the Board regarding effectiveness of the CA FPRs and associated regulations;

 Facilitate and recommend monitoring practices to evaluate how well current practices restore and maintain riparian, aquatic, and terrestrial habitat on private and state forestlands for state and federally listed species and Species of Special Concern (aquatic and terrestrial);